AGI-CEO/hade-os/PROJECT_STATUS_AND_ROADMAP.md

 _ Implement late payment tracking and flagging.
 _ _Note: This overlaps with "Enhanced Financial Tracking" and "Improved Tenant Portal".
 Ensure cohesive implementation._

-**4. Document Management - Custom Document Generation (from PRD Sec 4.4.2)** _ Implement basic template-based document generation (e.g., for standard notices).
+**4. ✅ Document Management - Custom Document Generation (from PRD Sec 4.4.2)** (Fully Implemented) _ ✅ Implement basic template-based document generation (e.g., for standard notices).
-_ Allow for generation of personalized letters and notices using system data.
+_ ✅ Allow for generation of personalized letters and notices using system data.

 **5. User Experience - MVP Goals (from PRD Sec 4.6)** _ **Landlord Dashboard:** Ensure it provides a comprehensive overview, quick access to key metrics/actions, and intuitive navigation.